Rushadilly/Revival/posts/Revival #9.md

 <br>The preacher’s mask slid back on — the one with the calm voice and the faint, knowing smile.

 	“My name’s Joseph,” he began again.
-	“I’m not here to argue or to shame anyone.
+<br>	“I’m not here to argue or to shame anyone.
 I just want you to know…”

 But the air had changed.
 <br>A low voice cut through the murmur: